 Ingredients:

-Shortcrust Pastry 1 1/2 cups flour 1/2 cup cold vegan butter 1/4 cup sugar 1/4 tsp salt 1/4 cup ice water Filling 1 1/4 cup sweetened apple sauce.
-(I had unsweetened and just whisked in a bit of powdered sugar and cinnamon to taste) 2 large green apples, cored and sliced a little less than 1/4 inch thick (I didn't peel mine) 1 tbsp vegan butter 3 tbsp sugar Method: Pastry Shell
+Shortcrust Pastry 1 1/2 cups flour 1/2 cup cold vegan butter 1/4 cup sugar 1/4 tsp salt 1/4 cup ice water Filling 1 1/4 cup unsweetened apple sauce.
+2/3 cup icing sugar 1 tsp vanilla 1 tbsp corn starch 3 apples, cored and sliced a little less than 1/4 inch thick (I didn't peel mine) (if they are smaller 3, if really large 2 would be enough) 1 tbsp vegan butter 1/4 cup sugar Method: Pastry Shell

 |